One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

-In the following proposition, we analyse the properties of the optimal solutions of \emph{feed-in supply optimization problem} \eqref{eq:supply-opt} and show that there is no loss of generality in the Assumptions~\ref{A:1} and~\ref{A:2}.
-We present the proof in Appendix~\ref{prf:supply-opt}.
+In the following proposition, we give some properties of the optimal solutions of the \emph{feed-in supply optimization problem} \eqref{eq:supply-opt}.
+From the result, we can also reason that there is no loss of generality in the Assumption~\ref{A:4}.
+We present the proof of the result in Appendix~\ref{prf:supply-opt}.